 2. Will I Need to Move Out Soon?

 Fifteen percent of millennials live at home, according to a Pew Research study.
-More often than not, this arrangement works out for everyone involved.
+Often, this arrangement works out for everyone involved.

 However, plenty of retiring baby boomers have most of their net worth locked up in their home.
 To shore up their nest egg, your parents may be thinking of downsizing to a smaller home where there may not be room for you.
 Millennials who live with their parents need to have a frank discussion about whether they will still be welcome when their parents retire.